 One of the best motivation methods that work well is maintaining a mental bank.
 A mental bank is a book in which you have a list of tasks and a sum of money that you give yourself, mentally, upon completing that task.
 Say, for example, applying for jobs is 500 rupees, getting an interview is 1,000 rupees, and so on.
 Now, every job that you apply for, you reward yourself with 500 rupees in your mental bank, and if you get an interview, you give yourself 1,000 rupees.
 You can keep a note of how much you earn every day, as it keeps you constantly motivated and makes you want to do the tasks that you’ve listed.

-Avoid Beating Yourself Up: It may seem like but it isn’t your fault.
+Avoid Beating Yourself Up: It may seem like, but it isn’t your fault.
 So, it’s important that you avoid putting yourself down and stop blaming and criticizing yourself.
 Because doing so can bring down your self-confidence and that’s the last thing you want gone while looking for a new job.
 Try and combat every negative thought that comes to you.
 If you start to think, “I’m good for nothing, I’m a loser” tell yourself, or write down, “I lost my job because of the lockdown and the falling economy.
 I am good at what I do, that’s why I was hired in the first place”.
 Look at the temporary unemployment benefits like you have time to hone your skills and give your hobbies and your family more time.

 Prepare A Budget: It may be overwhelming, but it’s important.
 Plan your finances so that you don’t exhaust your savings.
 Do every little thing that can help you save money.
 Even small amounts count.
 Cancel your cable subscription, look up for cheaper phone and internet plans, etc.